mama maria - Complete Guide to Visiting Great Wolf Lodge with Teens

 Evening

-• After dinner, many teens head to the Northern Lights Arcade or try a round of Ten Paw Alley bowling.
+• After dinner, many teens head to the Northern Lights Arcade or try a round of Ten Paw Alley mini bowling.
 Evenings tend to feel more social and laid back, which is a nice shift after a busy first

 Day 2